dbader/alfred-countdown-timer/README.md

 - Solves your [Pomodoro](http://en.wikipedia.org/wiki/Pomodoro_Technique) needs.
 - Uses Mountain Lion's User Notifications to tell you when time's up.
 - Plays a non-intrusive alarm sound.
+- Allows you to run multiple timers at the same time.
+- Allows you to add an optional label to the timer, e.g. "Laundry is done!".
+Thanks to [Alexander Lehmann](http://rudairandamacha.blogspot.de) for the suggestion.
 - Shows you how to write Alfred extensions in Python.

 ## Installation